Bibbulmun Day 9: Friday April 13, 2018

 Km 228.8 – 267.8 (39 km)

 Murray – Possum Creek Campsite

-I must have been really tired as I slept through the sounds of distant traffic and and more nearby some kind of mine.
+I must have been really tired as I slept through the sounds of distant traffic and and more nearby, some kind of mine.
 I’m only guessing it’s a mine nearby as the noise sounded like high impact drilling that would stop and start.
 Once the wind died down last night the noise was a lot more noticeable.
-I also expected that being so close to water there would be mosquitos once the wind subsided but pleasantly surprised, there were none.
+I also expected that being so close to water there would be mosquitoes once the wind subsided but pleasantly surprised, there were none.

 I left Murray campsite around 5.30am aiming to reach Possum Creek 39km away before it got dark.

 As soon as I left camp it was back into overgrown scrub.
 It was difficult to navigate through the dense growth especially in the dark.
 The track was so overgrown at one point I stopped as there was no obvious way forward and I looked back and the vegetation had closed in around me.
 I stayed calm knowing the track had to be here somewhere.
 It was pitch black.
 Shining my torch in the direction I thought the trail should be showed thick scrub.
 I bush bashed through and over and miracilously saw the trail.
 Relieved and a bit shaken I continued pushing on.
 The track came out onto a firetrail and looking at the map I could see that the trail crosses this fire trail three times further along.
 So I decided to get off trail and stay on the fire road.

 It was so lovely to again walk freely without fighting the trail.
 I could lose my self in the silence of the early morning twilight.
 A mist had descended on the river valley just as started to get light, you could hear a gentle rumble of running water and the bird song.
 It was beautiful, the earlier difficulty forgotten.